object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

 .. proof:exercise::

-    The symmetric group of order `n` is the group whose members are all the permutations of `n` symbols and whose group operation is the composition of those permutations: :math:`a \cdot b = a(b)`.
+    The symmetric group over `n` symbols is the group whose members are all the permutations of `n` symbols and whose group operation is the composition of those permutations: :math:`a \cdot b = a(b)`.